Pitney Bowes Stock Piotroski F Score

 As of now, Pitney Bowes' Long Term Debt Total is decreasing as compared to previous years.
 The Pitney Bowes' current Long Term Debt To Capitalization is estimated to increase to 1.28, while Short Term Debt is projected to decrease to under 113 M. As of now, Pitney Bowes' Inventory Turnover is increasing as compared to previous years.
 The Pitney Bowes' current Payables Turnover is estimated to increase to 8.34, while Price To Sales Ratio is projected to decrease to 0.22.

-At this time, it appears that Pitney Bowes' Piotroski F Score is Frail.
+At this time, it appears that Pitney Bowes' Piotroski F Score is Unavailable.
 Although some professional money managers and academia have recently criticized Piotroski F-Score model, we still consider it an effective method of predicting the state of the financial strength of any organization that is not predisposed to accounting gimmicks and manipulations.
 Using this score on the criteria to originate an efficient long-term portfolio can help investors filter out the purely speculative stocks or equities playing fundamental games by manipulating their earnings..

 3.0

-Piotroski F Score - Frail
+Piotroski F Score - Unavailable

 Current Return On Assets